puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 There's a good possibility that your issue has already been reported, but the Redmine database is huge and the built-in search is not great.
 Here are two avenues to leverage google to make sure your bug hasn't already been reported (and potentially solved!) by someone else:

 1. Use google with a `site:projects.puppetlabs.com` restriction.
 This will cut out a ton of duplicate and junk results and allow you to narrow your search down quickly.
-2. Join and search the 'puppet-bugs' group: http://groups.google.com/group/puppet-bugs , but set your email delivery options to “none” or “abridged summary”.
+2. Join and search the 'puppet-bugs' group: http://groups.google.com/group/puppet-bugs , but set your email delivery options to "none" or "abridged summary".
 Every action on a bug in the Puppet redmine project will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening in Redmine.
 Using the Google Groups interface also lets you search through the bug traffic without pulling in any extraneous results.

 If you find an already-existing bug that matches your issue (even if it's a close-but-not exact match), add a comment describing what you're seeing.
 Even a simple "I'm having this exact issue" comment is helpful to determine how widespread an impact the issue has.
-Use the ‘Vote’ field to indicate your support and optionally add yourself as a Watcher so future updates to the bug will be e-mailed to you.
+Use the "Vote" field to indicate your support and optionally add yourself as a Watcher so future updates to the bug will be e-mailed to you.

 If you find bugs similar to, but different in some important way, from what you're seeing, file a new issue and link it to the earlier bug(s) with the "Related issues" field.